LLNL/RAJA/docs/sphinx/user_guide/feature/index.rst

 .. figure:: ../figures/ListSegment.png

+   A list segment defines arbitrary collection of indices.
+Here, we have a list segment with 5 irregularly-spaced indices.

 A list segment is created by passing an array of integral values to its constructor.
 For example::